-- 1. At least a bachelor's degree.

-- 2. Valid Alabama teacher's certificate.
+- 1. At least a bachelor's degree. - 2.
+Valid Alabama teacher's certificate.

-- 3. Be available to teach until the regular teacher is able to assume normal duties.
+Clarke County Board of Education Policy Manual 3.
+Be available to teach until the regular teacher is able to assume normal duties.

 In unusual cases where a teacher who has a large number of sick leave days is out for an extended period, the Superintendent may recommend to the Board that the substitute teacher be paid at a teacher's rate of salary if he/she possesses the above qualifications.